IvonJanssen/dissect-docs/docs/source/advanced/plugins.rst

 ^^^^^^^^^^^^^^^^

 The Windows registry is a vital part of the Windows operating system, but also vital to the field of digital forensics.
-It contains a lot of interesting forensic artefacts, in addition to a lot of important information that is necessary to correctly interpret a Windows target.
+It contains a lot of interesting forensic artifacts, in addition to a lot of important information that is necessary to correctly interpret a Windows target.
 For example, configured log file locations, which codepage is in use, what time zone is configured, which drive letter belongs to which volume, and much more.